Introduction

 A flex sensor is a resistive device that changes its resistance based on the amount of bending or flexing applied to it.
 It is usually made of a flexible material, such as a thin film or plastic, embedded with conductive material.
 As the sensor bends, the conductive material’s path changes, altering the resistance of the sensor.

-• Flex Sensor is used in various fields, like control Robot, Control Home Applications, and speech conversion.
+- Flex Sensor is used in various fields, like control robots, Control Home Applications, and speech conversion.

 The flex sensor’s resistance varies in proportion to the angle of bending.
 When the sensor is in a relaxed or straight position, it exhibits a specific resistance value.
 As it bends, the resistance changes, allowing us to interpret the degree of bending.